ScriptMang/drumstick/readme.md

 ### Posts

+#### Posts Page

 After login, the user will have access to their Posts page which is their homepage.
 The route is located at ` GET localhost:8080/posts`.
-The Posts page is the where the users can view and submit posts.
-New posts are submitted via `POST localhost:8080`.
+The Posts page is the where the users can view, submit, and delete or reply to posts.
 Each Post contains the user's username, the date the post was submitted, and  the post's body.
 The max size of the post's body is 350 characters.

+#### Replying to Posts

+If a user clicks on the reply button for a another user's post they'll be sent to the reply page `GET localhost:8080/posts/:id/reply`.
+In the reply page the post in question is shown above while you create your reply in the textbox below.
+Once your done you click the submit button which sends a `POST localhost:8080/posts/:id/reply`.

+#### Deleting Posts
-Users can also delete their posts by clicking the delete button on any post or at `POST localhost:8080/posts/:id`.
+Users can also delete their posts by clicking the delete button which sends a `POST localhost:8080/posts/:id/delete`.

-#### Current Progress

-Currently the user can only create new posts to themselves an delete them.
-Users cannot reply to each other users.
-Posts also, can't be edited.
-Being able to make replies and edit your posts are wips.